NTNU-IHB/PythonFMU/README.md

 PythonFMU does not automatically resolve 3rd party dependencies.
 If your code includes e.g. `numpy`, the target system also needs to have `numpy` installed.

+Loading an FMU under linux in a non-Python host, requires setting `LD_PRELOAD=path/to/libpython3.version.so`.
+E.g.: `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libpython3.11.so`

 ---

 Would you rather build FMUs in Java?
 Check out [FMI4j](https://github.com/NTNU-IHB/FMI4j)!